henrikstengaard/hst-amiga/src/Hst.Amiga/FileSystems/Pfs3/readme.md

 Writing data to a file is done using the stream returned from opening a file.

-Example of writing data to a file in current directory using a mounted PFS3 volume:
+Example of writing data to a file in current directory:
 ```
 var buffer = AmigaTextHelper.GetBytes("New file with some text.");
 await using (var stream = await pfs3Volume.OpenFile("New File", true))